 - Learn the Buddhist belief and explore the pagodas of Sagaing, Myanmar religious centre

 - Learn more about the centuries-old Ava

-- Fill your sights with more than 500,000 Buddha images at Monywa
+- Learn the religion and fill your sights with more than 500,000 Buddha images at Monywa

 - Visit the 947 sandstone caves of Po Win Taung

 - Get “hand-on” with an art and craft making workshop in Bagan